Better Days (Baker Boy, Dallas Woods and Sampa the Great song)

-"Better Days" is a song by Indigenous Australian rappers Baker Boy & Dallas Woods and Australian-based Zambian rapper Sampa the Great.
-It was released on 23 September 2020.
+"Better Days" is a song by Indigenous Australian rappers Baker Boy and Dallas Woods featuring Zambian Australian rapper Sampa the Great, released as a standalone single on 23 September 2020.

-Background
+Background and release

-"Better Days" follows his March single "Move", and is Baker's second single release for 2020.
-The song is the second collaboration Baker and Woods have released (after Woods featured on 2018's "Black Magic"), but is the first time either Baker or Woods have collaborated with Sampa the Great.
+"Better Days" follows Baker's single "Move", released in March the same year.
+The song marks the second time Baker and Woods have collaborated, following 2018's "Black Magic", but is the first time that either Baker or Woods have collaborated with Sampa the Great.

-The track was premiered on Triple J's Drive with Hobba and Hing on 22 September 2020.
+"Better Days" was premiered on Triple J's Drive with Hobba and Hing on 22 September 2020.

 Composition and lyrics

 Musically, "Better Days" is a hip hop, and neo soul song.
 The song contains lyrics in three languages: English, Yolngu Matha and Bemba.

 The lyrics discuss "oppression, the pressures of meeting the expectations of your culture, and imposter syndrome [sic]."

 Promotion

 Baker began teasing the collaboration on Instagram on 16 September, sharing a photo of the three artists together.
 The following day, he confirmed the artists had worked together, announcing the single on social media.
 Baker additionally posted videos of himself on TikTok, showing him dancing amongst various Bendigo landmarks.